dreygur/react-crypto-chart/README.md

 - **Rakibul Yeasin** - _Spot and Future Testnet_ - [Github](https://github.com/dreygur)

-See also the list of [contributors](https://github.com/justinkx/RNChallenge_1/graphs/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ---

-<p align="center">😊Pull requests accepted with ❤️</p>
+Pull requests accepted with ❤️